-The minimum is 6 months and should be in a teaching context relevant to the area being studied, eg online teaching, CLIL, Young Learners.
-Trinity considers 6 months to be sufficient for a practising teacher to understand their teaching context.
+The minimum is 6 months and should be in a teaching context relevant to the area being studied (eg online teaching, CLIL, Young Learners).
+Trinity considers six months to be sufficient for a practising teacher to understand their teaching context.
 What constitutes as ‘relevant’ is determined by the validated course provider.

 If you are entering for the English only assessment, you should have a minimum B2 level of English.
 If you are submitting bilingually (English and Spanish or English and Mandarin Chinese), you only need a minimum B2 level in either of these languages.
 In every case, the final decision on language level necessary will be decided by individual validated course providers.